T$^3$-S2S: Training-free Triplet Tuning for Sketch to Scene Synthesis in Controllable Concept Art Generation

-{Using a game scene as an example, we begin each prompt with `Isometric view of a game scene' to generate controlled synthetic images for game settings.
+Using a game scene as an example, we begin each prompt with `Isometric view of a game scene' to generate controlled synthetic images for game settings.
 This helps maintain a consistent angle and style, ignoring any incoherent instance sketches that might appear in real-world scenes, thereby focusing on object placement and verifying text-image consistency.
-We generate all 20 complex scenes using hyperparameters identical to those used in the main results (Figure~\ref{fig:main}), shown in Figures~\ref{fig:addition1} and~\ref{fig:addition2}.
+We generate all 50 complex scenes using hyperparameters identical to those used in the main results (Fig.~7 in the main paper), shown in Fig.~12 in the main paper and Fig.~\ref{fig:addition2}.
 The colored sketches are used solely to distinguish between different instances, and the colors used are arbitrary without class or semantic information.
-To validate this, we also use grayscale sketches as input, and the resulting images are nearly identical under the same random seed (two columns pointed by the red arrows in Figure~\ref {fig:addition1}).
+To validate this, we also use grayscale sketches as input, and the resulting images are nearly identical under the same random seed (two columns pointed by the red arrows in Fig.~\ref {fig:addition2}).
 Meanwhile, our approach is not limited to game scenes.
-We also test prompts without the fixed game scene phrase, resulting in more diverse angles and styles while maintaining the same quality in object placement and text-image consistency (One row pointed by the green arrows in Figures~\ref{fig:addition1}).}
+We also test prompts without the fixed game scene phrase, resulting in more diverse angles and styles while maintaining the same quality in object placement and text-image consistency (One row pointed by the green arrows in Fig.~12 in the main paper.